ius-csg/cslabs-backend/README.md

 dotnet ef database update
 ```

+###IMPORTANT NOTE
+When trying to push to a branch that had a recent merge with
+another migration you will need to remove your migration.
+Update your
+branch with the changes from the merge and then add your
+migration back in.

+###Steps to Remove Migration
 Sometimes you add a migration and realize you need to make additional changes to your EF Core model before applying it.
 To remove the last migration, use this command.

 ```